 I overcame several issues while installing Windows 11 on the latest Dell Latitude laptop.
 In this guide, let me show the solutions to fix these errors.
 The major error was: We couldn’t find any drives.
-To get a storage driver.
+To get a storage driver, click Load driver.

-My scenario was to install Windows 11 from a USB drive on a brand new Dell latitude laptop.
-Even though I’m talking about these issues and solutions for Dell laptops and Windows 11, it is applicable for other brand latest laptops and Windows 10 installation too.
+My scenario was to install Windows 11 from a USB drive on a brand-new Dell latitude laptop.
+Even though I’m talking about these issues and solutions for Dell laptops and Windows 11, it applies to other brand laptops and Windows 10 installation too.

 I encountered two issues with the Windows 11 installation.